Person 1: How many layers are you going to wear today?

 Person 1: Do you think that's enough?

 Enough of that, you get my drift.
-This is a regular occurrence in the mornings with the crew that I travel with on ski weekends.
+This is a regular debate in the mornings with the crew that I travel with on ski weekends.
 Well at least most of them.
 Me?
-I'm focused on how I can seamlessly blend being warm enough in my ski gear with looking good in my après ski attire.
-It's a skill that requires thought and planning but for those who love their post ski shenanigans as much as the skiing itself, an absolute must.
+I'm focused on how I can seamlessly blend being warm and comfortable enough in my ski gear with looking good in my après ski attire.
+It's a skill that requires thought and planning but for those who love their post ski shenanigans as much as the skiing itself, it's an absolute must.

 What is Après Ski Clothing?

-Generally speaking the post shred scene kicks off right after the lifts stop spinning.
+Generally speaking the post-shred scene kicks off right after the lifts stop spinning.
 However there are a select few après all day types who like to get their après on, significantly earlier.
-This essentially means that you will be rocking your insulated layers that you wore all day.
+This essentially means that you will be rocking the insulated layers that you wore all day.
 Consider wearing clothes that serve a dual purpose.
 A fun ski sweater or an insulated technical flannel are excellent choices.
-I personally rock one of our All About Après t-shirts over my base layer and if I'm still a little chilly from the mountain my zip up mid layer or flannel over it.
+I personally rock one of our All About Après t-shirts over my base layer and if I'm still a little chilly from the mountain, my zip-up mid layer or flannel on top gives me just the right amount of warmth.
 This way I can shed some gear when the bar heats up and the boot dancing begins.

-Après Ski Clothing Should Focus on Style and Comfortable.
+Après Ski Clothing Should Focus on Style and Comfort

-You'll want to look good during this time, but bottom line is your clothing needs to be comfortable.
+You'll want to look good during this time, but the bottom line is, your clothing needs to be comfortable.
 There is nothing worse than spending what could be the most fun hours of your ski day uncomfortable.
-Yes, I'm talking to you ski boots.
+Yes, I'm talking to you, ski boots.
 My feet need some blood flowing through them again.

 Most resorts offer free bag checks these days so you can and should take advantage of that.
 Pack a bag with a few key items like the following.
 These après ski clothing essentials will keep you comfortable in the long run and are guaranteed to optimize your after hours experience.

 Five Après Ski Clothing Essentials